-Happy to be Nappy is a children’s book written by author Chris Raschka.
+Happy to be Nappy is a children’s book written by bell hooks and illustrated by Chris Raschka.
 It was originally published on September 10, 1999.
-The book features water colored pictures that show various forms of natural African American hair.
-Raschka uses simple rhymes to highlight the different looks, lengths, and styles of natural hair as attempt to get young girls to happy with themselves just the way they are.
+The book features water colored pictures that show various forms of natural African American hair. hooks uses simple rhymes to highlight the different looks, lengths, and styles of natural hair as attempt to get young girls to happy with themselves just the way they are.
 The title of the book was designed to celebrate all of the kinks and “naps” that come with having natural hair.

 According to the National Center for Children’s Illustrated Literature, “Raschka was born in Pennsylvania, as a child, Raschka loved to read and draw.
 Growing up in suburban Chicago, with an older brother and a younger sister, he spent a lot of time painting and playing musical instruments.
 His first book, Charlie Parker Played Be Bop, was published in 1992, and Raschka garnered his first significant award in 1994, with a Caldecott Honor for Yo?
 Yes!”